MunskyGroup/SSIT/README.md

 Clone this package to a local folder on your computer.
 Then add the path to that folder (with subfolders) into MATLAB's search path.
 You can then call all functions from MATLAB.

 # Testing
-To test your installation, navigate to the folder SSIT/tests and run the following test routines:
+To test your installation, navigate to the folder SSIT/tests and run the following test routines.
-PoissonTest % Tests various solution schemes, data generation/loading and model parameterization for a 1-species model Poisson2DTest % Tests various solutions for a 2-species model PoissonTVTest % Tests various solutions for a 1-species Time-varying model multiModelTests % Tests various solutions for a combinations of multiple models with different data sets. modelReductionTests % Tests various model reduction schemes for more efficient solutions of the Chemical Master Equation miscelaneousTests % Tests other aspects, including GUI functionality, loading/saving to SBME and SimBiology
+- PoissonTest % Tests various solution schemes, data generation/loading and model parameterization for a 1-species model
+- Poisson2DTest % Tests various solutions for a 2-species model
+- PoissonTVTest % Tests various solutions for a 1-species Time-varying model
+- multiModelTests % Tests various solutions for a combinations of multiple models with different data sets.
+- modelReductionTests % Tests various model reduction schemes for more efficient solutions of the Chemical Master Equation
+- miscelaneousTests % Tests other aspects, including GUI functionality, loading/saving to SBME and SimBiology

 # Acknowledgements